 The immune system consists of many different cell types that act together as a coordinated system constantly scanning for, identifying and responding to both human and microbial signals.
 Immune cells, including different types of T-cells, circulate throughout the body via the lymphatic system searching for signs of disease or infection.
 When this immune surveillance is functioning correctly, immune cells recognize and destroy both pathogens and cancer cells.
 However, when the immune system responds excessively, diseases such as psoriasis, rheumatoid arthritis, asthma, inflammatory bowel disease and multiple sclerosis can result.
-Conversely, an inadequate immune system response may allow various types of cancer to progress unchecked.
+Conversely, an inadequate immune system response may allow various types of cancer and infections to progress unchecked.

 Advances in our understanding of how the immune system affects a broad spectrum of disease has resulted in the development of immunotherapies, which are medicines that reduce, suppress, elicit or amplify specific immune responses.
 Antibody-based immunotherapies for inflammatory diseases and oncology have fundamentally changed the treatment landscape for patients.
-For example, anti-TNFa antibodies are widely used to treat moderate to severe stages of many inflammatory diseases.
-In 2017, three of the five top selling drugs worldwide were anti-TNFa antibodies, with HUMIRA alone generating worldwide annual net sales of \$18.4 billion.
+For example, anti-TNF $\alpha$ antibodies are widely used to treat moderate to severe stages of many inflammatory diseases.
+In 2018, two of the five top selling drugs worldwide were anti-TNF $\alpha$ antibodies, with HUMIRA alone generating worldwide annual net sales of \$19.9 billion.
 In oncology, checkpoint inhibitor antibodies, including those targeting the programmed cell death protein/ligand 1, or PD-1/PD-L1 pathways, block the tumor's ability to suppress the immune response.
 They have improved the treatment of many cancers and are expected as a class to reach peak annual net sales of \$30 billion by 2025.
 While existing immunotherapies have been successful in treating inflammatory diseases and oncology, there remains a substantial unmet need for a majority of patients.

-Emergence of a New Paradigm in Immunotherapy
+Emergence of a Broad New Opportunity in Immunotherapy

 Until recently, immunotherapeutic approaches have largely ignored one of the body's naturally-evolved routine immunological processes and its associated immune organ-the gut, and specifically the small intestine.
-Immunomodulation through the small intestine has the potential to address certain limitations of current immunotherapies by acting on multiple naturally-evolved and clinically relevant pathways.
+Immunomodulation through the small intestine has the potential to address certain limitations of current immunotherapies by acting on multiple naturally evolved and clinically relevant pathways.
 We believe this novel approach presents advantages, including potentially minimizing adverse events, enhancing patient convenience and targeting multiple immune pathways simultaneously.
 We believe that a novel class of therapeutics with these attributes has the potential to be transformative in treating a broad range of immune-mediated diseases.
 Furthermore, we believe this approach could also expand the use of immunotherapies for the treatment of patients with earlier stages of disease.

-The Gut-Body Network is Central to Human Biology and Immunology
+SINTAX is Central to Human Biology and Immunology

-The gut, and specifically the small intestine, is the largest part of the immune system.
-The small intestine is networked to almost all parts of the body by the lymphatic and nervous systems.
-As part of this connected network, which we call the gut-body network, the body's immune cells regularly traffic through the small intestine.
-The natural biology of the small intestine acts as an important regulator of the human immune system.
+The small intestine is the largest part of the immune system.
 Specific types of immune cells, such as dendritic cells and macrophages, are resident in the tissue of the small intestine.
 They sample specific contents in the interior of the small intestine, which is called the lumen.
 These immune cells then migrate to lymph nodes where they condition other important immune cells, including T-cells.
 These conditioned T-cells then travel throughout the body via the lymphatic system to impact disease.
-We believe the gut-body network provides an opportunity for gut-mediated immunomodulation throughout the body after oral delivery of products that remain physically restricted to the lumen and lymphoid tissues of the gut.
-As such, immunomodulation via the gut-body network may represent an underappreciated opportunity to condition T-cells to drive therapeutically relevant immune responses throughout the body.
+We believe SINTAX provides an opportunity for immunomodulation throughout the body after oral delivery of products that remain physically restricted to the lumen and lymphoid tissues of the gut.
+Immunomodulation via SINTAX may represent an underappreciated opportunity to drive therapeutically relevant immune responses throughout the body.